 BrownConnect LINK – Linking Internships & Knowledge

-Each year, Brown awards stipends to rising seniors, juniors, and seniors pursuing unpaid or low-paying summer internships.
+Each year, Brown awards stipends to rising seniors, juniors, and sophomores pursuing unpaid or low-paying summer internships.
 Details about the program, including important programs and deadlines, are on the LINK program page.

 Karen T. Romer Undergraduate Teaching and Research Awards (UTRAs) support Brown students collaborating with Brown faculty on research and teaching projects during the summer or the academic year.
 Named for the dean who launched the program in the 1980s, UTRAs provide students with valuable academic experience that prepares them for graduate study and that contributes directly to course development at Brown.